Dayojo/kef-tasks/README.md

 - **open_terminal.py**: Opens a new Windows command prompt window with a custom title.
 - See `open_terminal/README.md` for usage details.

+### 3. git_solution

+- **Purpose**: Provides a comprehensive guide and scripts for setting up a self-hosted GitLab instance with enterprise-grade monitoring using Prometheus and Grafana.
+- **Contents**: Includes installation instructions, Docker Compose configurations, monitoring stack setup, alerting rules, backup strategies, and security best practices.
+- See `git_solution/README.md` for the full DevOps solution and detailed setup steps.

 ## Getting Started